EngineHub/WorldEditDocs/source/commands.rst

         The expression is executed for each block and is expected to modify the variables x, y and z to point to a new block to fetch.
-See also https://tinyurl.com/weexpr"
+For details, see https://ehub.to/we/expr"
         **Permissions**,"``worldedit.region.deform``"
         **Usage**,"``//deform [-cor] <expression...>``"
           ``<expression...>``,"The expression to use"